Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Discussion and Conclusion

 Statistical methods like MAGI, derived from a full ground-up probabilistic modeling of the data generating mechanism, can often avoid the need for extensive regularization and ad hoc modifications, as typically required by the training of deep learning methods.
 For example, MAGI is capable of automatic hyperparameter setting in most cases.
-We emphasize that, despite being a Bayesian method, MAGI's prior distributions on its parameters do not require manual domain-specific specification: almost everything is fully-automated.
+On the other hand, PINN can be sensitive to the choice of loss function weighting \citep{dai2024self}.
+Therefore, we intentionally tested a wide range of configurations for PINN by investigating different choices of (a) the weighting parameter $\lambda$; (b) neural network architecture; (c) learning rate scheduler; and (d) optimizer combinations, and reported the best performing variants per $\lambda$.
+Despite this effort, PINN oftentimes failed to capture the physics in the Lorenz system.
+While the sensitivity of PINN to the depth and width of the network typically stabilizes once the network becomes sufficiently large \citep{krishnapriyan2021characterizing}, there are also reported sensitivities to other aspects of the DNN structure, such as the activation function \citep{wang2023learning}, collocation point sampling \citep{wu2023comprehensive}, and other training techniques \citep{cho2024parameterized, wang2024respecting}.
+Nevertheless, it is evident that PINN requires significantly more careful tuning than MAGI.

+The contrast between MAGI and PINN can also be viewed through the lens of what an analyst must specify and what they obtain in return.
+Bayesian GP-based formulations like MAGI require the analyst to make modeling assumptions explicit (e.g., observation noise, smoothness, and how the differential equation constrains the latent trajectory), but these assumptions are rewarded with coherent uncertainty quantification for parameters, trajectories, and predictions.
+In contrast, standard PINNs encode the governing equation and data primarily through a penalized optimization objective and are often used as general-purpose tools, but their performance can depend strongly on optimization and tuning choices mentioned above, and they do not natively deliver calibrated posterior uncertainty.
+More broadly, performance gains arise from exploiting problem structure rather than from universally applicable optimization alone, consistent with the ``No Free Lunch'' perspective that no method can dominate across all problems without leveraging problem-specific assumptions \citep{wolpert1997nofreelunch}.